Vadim Pirogan

-Vadim Pirogan (28 June 1921 in Bălţi – 16 January 2007 in Chişinău) was a Bessarabian activist and author.
+Vadim Pirogan (28 June 1921 – 16 January 2007) was a Bessarabian activist and author.
 He was the head of the Communist Regime Victims Association and a member of the Moldovan Writers' Union.

 Biography

 Vadim Pirogan was born on 28 June 1921 in Bălţi.
 His father Ştefan Pirogan was mayor of Bălţi (1923–1934).
 He attended high school in Bălţi, where Eugen Coşeriu, Sergiu Grossu, Valeriu Gafencu, Ovidiu Creangă, Valentin Mândâcanu were his classmates Vadim Pirogan was arrested on 25 June 1941 and for five years, he was imprisoned at Tayshet forced labour camp.

 Vadim Pirogan married to Veronica in 1952.
 He graduated from Lviv Polytechnic.
 He used to live in Lviv, but in 1989 he moved in Chişinău.
 Vadim Pirogan founded the Muzeul Memoriei Neamului in 2002.
 He was the president of the Communist Regime Victims Association (Asociaţia Victimelor Regimului Communist si a Veteranilor de Razboi ai Armatei Romane din Republica Moldova) beginning in 1999.